jeececab/mcd-gems-server/README.md

 Note: it's mostly a personal project of mine to test some new stacks and technologies.
 I did a few different versions over the past few months, but I think this version will be my final chosen stack (GEMS - GraphQL, Express, MongoDB, Svelte)

+Other note: I will start in mobile first, so sorry for the broken design on desktop!

 If anybody's eventually interested in participating or see potential in that app, please contact me.

 ## Repos